 This article describes copying a template to another region.
 To copy a template to the same region, see Copying a template.

-After you’ve copied a template, changes to the copied template do not affect the source template.
+- After you've copied a template, changes to the copied template don't affect the source template.
 The source and copy are unlinked, separate resources.

 Copying a template to a different region

 - From the navigation bar, click Environments.
 Click the Templates tab.

 - Click (More options) next to the template you want to copy.

 The Copy Template window displays.
 Select the Destination Region from the list of regions enabled in your account.

 - Edit the Template name.

 - If the VMs are suspended, click Proceed anyway to acknowledge that the VMs in the new environment will be forcibly powered off.
 The power off action is equivalent to pulling the power supply from a running computer, and it may result in data corruption in the new environment.

 - Select a Project for the new template.
 For more information about projects, see Sharing resources with projects.

 Select Destination VPN(s) and/or Destination public IP(s).